amaheshwari25/amaheshwari25.github.io/_pages/about.md

 <b> Research: </b> See [here](research) for some of the projects I've worked on.

-In my free time, I’m usually playing badminton, running late to dance practice, or convincing my friends to play foosball with me.
+In my free time, I’m usually playing badminton, running late to dance practice, or convincing people to play foosball with me.
 I very much enjoy talking to people, about research or otherwise — please reach out!